FSW SOLUTION: CHOOSE THE BEST OPTION

 As for the robot, we must go piece by piece.
 The robotic arm is mass produced and therefore its price is reduced (about 100,000 euros).
 Nevertheless, this arm cannot perform FSW welding on its own: an FSW head must be attached to it, it must be integrated through barriers and the entire software environment must be developed.
 All this, produced in a unitary way, is what will cause a FSW robotic workstation to increase its price, reaching 400,000 euros.

 The Stirweld solution consists of adding an FSW head to a machining center, which greatly reduces the cost of investment from the outset.
 But also, this FSW head is mass produced.
-For this reason, the investment in the Stirweld FSW head is less than 89,000 euros, a much more advantageous price than the other FSW solutions.
+For this reason, the cost of the Stirweld FSW head is less than 100,000 euros, a much more advantageous price than the other FSW solutions.

 FSW WELDING THICKNESS